-F. PP pupils are provided with additional opportunities through the school community to enable them to have a variety of experiences e.g. clubs/trips/visitors/raised aspirations Extra-curricular activities and clubs to be provided by teachers/outside coaches at lunchtime and after school - all free of charge.
+D. PP pupils are provided with additional opportunities through the school community to enable them to have a variety of experiences e.g. clubs/trips/visitors/raised aspirations Extra-curricular activities and clubs to be provided by teachers/outside coaches at lunchtime and after school - all free of charge.
 Audit uptake of clubs and encourage PP to attend.
 Signpost parents and pupils to clubs outside of school Each class will offer school trips/visitors to give children more varied experiences e.g. viney hill/cycle proficiency/theatre trips/author visits/mosque trips.
 PP money used to supplement cost of trips, sports, poetry and art competitions, music.
-French Pen pals Additional opportunities provided in school: Knex, Lego, theatre, cooking, workshops Brass After school clubs booster - yr 6 PP children may not have opportunities to read and access to books so provide opportunities to read in school and reading raffle - books to take home Cheltenham Literacy festival Travelling book fayre Subsidise trips/residential We know that many of our pupils have limited life experiences and we need to plan in more enrichment visits/days to broaden their experiences.
+French Pen pals Additional opportunities provided in school: Knex, Lego, theatre, cooking, workshops Whole class music tuition After school clubs booster - yr 6/yr 1 phonics booster PP children may not have opportunities to read and access to books so provide opportunities to read in school and reading raffle - books to take home Cheltenham Literacy festival Travelling book fayre Subsidise trips/residential We know that many of our pupils have limited life experiences and we need to plan in more enrichment visits/days to broaden their experiences.
 EEF - Enrichment opportunities and working on non-cognitive skills is proven to impact on learning outcomes.
 Sir John Dunford says that one of the barriers to learning of many disadvantaged pupils is the narrowness of their experience outside school and the lack of opportunities they have to gain experiences that many of their more fortunate peers take for granted; this can be a major barrier to their education and their ambition.
 EEF After School Programs +2 months Working in partnership with parents has a positive impact on children's progress and helps with the consistency of expectations.
 Monitor uptake of clubs / activities by those eligible for PP Evidence of enjoyment of learning enhanced.
 Pupil conferencing Pupils are motivated to learn within and beyond the classroom, improved pupil attainment and progress.
-Quality trips planned to enhance the curriculum and experiences Visitors Engagement Enjoyment G Children develop a growth mind-set and resilience Assemblies Learning behaviours Super learners PSHE - GHLL modules Mind-set workshops/assemblies FSW work 4 be 4 me Children need to be resilient to ensure they can cope with setbacks in life.
-They need to persevere when things get tricky in order to succeed and rise to challenges and setbacks.
-Pupil on line survey Conferencing Challenges Learning behaviours Observations Case studies Assemblies - seek visitors
+Quality trips planned to enhance the curriculum and experience Visitors Engagement Enjoyment .
+All PP attend and take part in activities across the school PP are invited to attend clubs External clubs have been funded for PP --- --- -- --